 No, it is not normal to cry every day, mostly if you are not mourning the loss of a loved one or dealing with tear-inducing circumstances.
 In truth, crying for no reason at all is one of the many signs of depression.
 It entails that you may have latent emotions that are yet to come out.

 It’s important to recognize warning signs and symptoms of major depressive disorder to address mental health issues early on.
 Depression symptoms may include persistent negative thoughts, excessive sleeping or sleep problems, unexplained aches, stomach pain, and significant weight loss or gain.
 Suicidal thoughts and substance abuse can also be signs of depression.
-Common signs of severe depression may include different symptoms, such as anxiety disorder and bipolar disorder.
+Common signs of severe depression may include different symptoms, such as anxiety disorder and bipolar disorder, which can sometimes overlap with double depression.
 If you experience any of these signs and symptoms, seek treatment from mental health professionals such as Mental Health America or the American Psychiatric Association.
 Treatment options may include therapy, medication, or a combination of both.
-It’s important to note that older adults may present with different symptoms of depression, such as weight loss or excessive sleeping.
+It’s important to note that older adults may present with different symptoms of depressive disorders, such as weight loss or excessive sleeping.
 If you or someone you know is experiencing signs of depression, it’s essential to seek help as soon as possible.

 It’s crucial to pay attention to changes in body weight and weight gain as they can be symptoms of depression.
 In some cases, people with depression may gain weight as a result of overeating or lack of physical activity, while others may lose weight due to a loss of appetite or increased metabolism.
 Either way, significant changes in body weight can be a sign that someone is struggling with depression.
 If you notice that you or someone you know is experiencing changes in body weight, along with other signs and symptoms of depression, it’s important to seek help from mental health professionals as soon as possible.

-If you find yourself crying every day, you should see a psychologist or psychiatrist for a diagnosis.
+If you find yourself crying every day, you should see a psychologist or psychiatrist for a diagnosis and potential rejuvenation through therapies.

 Source: pixabay.com